ReneSena/find-your-github/README.md

 ## Running the project

-Do you have to do a clone the project.
+Do you have to do a clone of the project:

 ```bash
 git clone https://github.com/ReneSena/find-your-github.git
 ```

-After finishing the download you  have to run:
+After finishing the download run code below:

 ```bash
 cd find-your-github